-Monday a.m.
 To react to what has cropped up

--

-Monday p.m.
 Planning time and focus thinking

-Tuesday a.m.
 Meetings

-Tuesday p.m.
 Meeting follow-up

-Wednesday a.m.
 Focus time for proposal/report writing

-Wednesday p.m.
 'Open Door' time Informal meetings can interrupt general

 admin time

-Thursday a.m.
 Meetings

-Thursday p.m.
 Meeting follow-up

-Friday a.m.
 To react to what has cropped up

-Friday p.m.
 Review of the week.

 Finance, personnel issues (e.g. expense claims, time

 sheets).

 Forward planning

 Filing and 'mundane' administration